shotgunsoftware/tk-framework-editorial/docs/index.rst

 The Editorial Framework
 ####################################################

-The Editorial Framework contains a collection of re-usable Editorial and Cut related components.
+The Editorial Framework contains a collection of reusable Editorial and Cut related components.

 Contents: